thin-edge/thin-edge.io/docs/src/tutorials/software-management.md

    - to add a new version, select the software for which you want to add a new version from the dropdown list in the Software field and enter a version and plugin type as **version::apt** (In the picture below the version is empty and are optional)
 3. Optionally, you can define the device type filter when adding a new software.
-4. Either upload a binary from the file system or specify a URL from where the software can be downloaded.
-As of now thin-edge does not support both the options.
+4. As of now thin-edge.io only supports software from apt repositories.
 So, select the **Provide a file path file path** option and give an **empty space**.
 5. Click Save.

 Follow above mentioned steps as shown in the diagram